khowling/yet-another-llm-example/README.md

 ## To run the project locally on your laptop (If you want to change/contribute)

-To run this project as a developer, you will need a Linux environment with access to a command shell with `nodejs`.
-If using Mac, this should be no problem, if using a Windows laptop, use the default Ubuntu distribution on the amazing `WSL`:
+To run this project as a developer, you will need a Linux environment with access to a command shell with [Bun](https://bun.sh/).
+If using Mac, this should be no problem, if using a Windows laptop, use the default Ubuntu distribution on the amazing [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/about):

  * Follow steps [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL
  * Then [here](https://code.visualstudio.com/) for Visual Studio Code, then the VSCode extension for WSL [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)
- * Then steps 1-3 [here](https://github.com/nodesource/distributions?tab=readme-ov-file#installation-instructions) will install ndoejs
+ * Then  [here](https://bun.sh/docs/installation) to install Bun

 ### Dependencies